Payment and Reviewing LOE Benefits (Prior to Final Review)

 Annual indexing

-On January 1 every year, the WSIB indexes ongoing LOE benefits by applying the indexing factor to the amount payable, see 18-01-14, Annual Indexing.
+On January 1 every year, the WSIB indexes ongoing LOE benefits by applying the indexing factor to the amount payable, refer to 18-01-14, Annual Indexing.

 Reductions and redirections